alexkritchevsky

 $body.append($("<div>").attr('class', 'specialButton').click(doSomething))

-But it doesn’t scale.
-Anyone who has worked on an app built this way knows how it degenerates into eligibility.
 Specifically, the reason it fails is that it loses all the affordances of declarativity: any change you make, you have to apply manually, and unapply manually afterwards, so you end up writing a bunch of deltas between states (A->B and B->A) instead of just the states you want directly (A and B).
-Invariably the deltas interfere with each other, and invariably debugging what happened is madness.
-And that’s before considering the endless temptation to mix, oh, just a bit of stateful business logic into the document generation – which leads, every time, to ruin.
+Also, the deltas invariably interfere with each other, and invariably debugging what happened is madness.
+And that’s before considering the endless temptation to mix, oh, just a bit of stateful business logic into the document generation – which leads, inexorably, to ruin.

 4. Templates: Did you know that every major browser supports HTML Templates?
 They look like this: